Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Occupation: Host of “Black Excellence Hour.”

-A member of black voices for Trump.
+A member of Black Voices for Trump.
 Limited campaign page found here.

 Occupation: Farmer and served as a member of the Kane County Regional Board of Schools

 Platform: Pro-life.
 Cut 3 percent from each cabinet department.
 Supports a cease fire in Ukraine.
-Supports border wall.
+Supports a border wall.
 Support for 2nd amendment rights.
 For more information go to Koppie’s campaign page.

 Incumbent Rep Raja Krishnamoorthi is not seeking re-election.
 He is running for US Senate.